 Where: Glen Echo Ravine West “The Walker Tract”

 The Walker Tract is a parcel of city parkland and part of Glen Echo ravine.
 The understory of this site was formerly choked with invasive plants.
 Work on clearing this area began on Earth Day in 2009.
 Since then significant progress has been achieved but more work needs to be done to finish what we started.
 We will be working in conjunction with Karl Hoessle, an Ecological Restoration Programmer from the city’s Recreation and Parks Department which means we will accomplish more than we would without his assistance.
-In addition to honeysuckle, the area still has a fair amount of privet, burning bush, creeping euonymus, and garlic mustard that needs to be removed.
-We should also have some small trees and shrubs to plant in the areas where the invasive plants have been cleared.
+In addition to honeysuckle, the area still has a fair amount of privet, burning bush, and especially creeping euonymus that needs to be removed.

 Until next time!